aspose-pdf/Aspose.PDF-Documentation/net/overview/drawing/_index.md

 ## Licensing

-There is no special license for Aspose.PDF.Drawing, use the same as for Aspose.PDF.
+There is no additional license for Aspose.PDF.Drawing, use the same as for Aspose.PDF.
 Check the [Aspose PDF License](/pdf/net/licensing/) section.

-In conclusion, Aspose.PDF.Drawing for .NET stands out as a robust and flexible cross-platform drawing library, providing numerous benefits compared to the System.Drawing.Common library.
-It proves to be an excellent option for developers seeking to develop high-quality drawing applications across various platforms.

 Learn more about: